Skip to main content

 Get a list of incidents related to a specific asset and take action

-Using Cloudaware CLI, engineers can retrieve incidents related to a specific asset and update incident details.
+Using Cloudaware CLI, engineers can retrieve incidents linked to a specific asset and update incident details.
 Here are sample queries:

-Get an incident related to an AWS Lambda Function and update the incident severity:
+• Get the incident related to an AWS Lambda Function:

 CODE